vtraag/leidenalg/README.rst

 files.
 There are two things that are needed by this package: the igraph ``C`` core library and the python-igraph python package.
 For both, please see http://igraph.org.

+You can check if all went well by running a variety of tests using ``python setup.py test``.

 There are basically two installation modes, similar to the python-igraph package itself (from which most of the setup.py comes).